sohncompositions/sohn-compositions-audio/README.md

 - All audio files should be uploaded using [Cloudinary](https://cloudinary.com/) GUI.

 ### Configuring Server
+- Make sure your Heroku app is connected to your github repository.
+From the Deploy tab, choose Connect To Github and select your the audio server repository (currently `sohn-compositions-audio`).
 - From [Heroku](https://dashboard.heroku.com) application, you will need to make sure the following environment/config variables exist under the Settings tab:
     - `API_KEY`, `API_SECRET`, and `CLOUD_NAME`
         - Provided by Cloudinary